webbasics/rable/README.md

 ## Installation

-Download the file for the desired language, than include it in your script.
+Download the file for the desired language, then include it in your script.

 ## Javascript